 I live in Ashland in southern Oregon’s Rogue Valley, which is surrounded by peaks stretching up to 8,000 feet, especially in the southern end of the valley where Ashland is located.
 Unfortunately, smoke frequently gets trapped and can stay for days, especially when the winds are light.
 However, there are times when a slight shift in the wind brings clear air while thick haze coats the other side of the valley, and sometimes just the opposite happens.

 Keep this in mind!
 Just because Lake Tahoe has good visibility at 9 a.m. when you leave San Francisco, it can have visibility of just a few miles or less by the time you actually get to a trailhead.
 Use your smartphone or tablet to keep track of the latest info on wildfire smoke.

-Here’s a picture I took of the northern Trinity Alps on July 5, 2018, from below Smith Lake near the Russian Wilderness.
+Here’s a picture I took of the northern Trinity Alps in July of 2018, from below Smith Lake near the Russian Wilderness.
 Southerly winds had blown smoke from large wildfires near Clear Lake north, creating lots of haze.
 But the next morning a wind shift had blown it all away.